james-jory/amazon-personalize-filter-rotator/README.md

 This project contains the source code and supporting files for deploying a serverless application that provides automatic [filter](https://docs.aws.amazon.com/personalize/latest/dg/filter.html) rotation capabilities for [Amazon Personalize](https://aws.amazon.com/personalize/), an AI service from AWS that allows you to create custom ML recommenders based on your data.
 Highlights include:

-- Automatically creates filters based on a filter naming template you provide
+- Creates filters based on a dynamic filter naming template you provide
-- Automatically formats the filter expression based on filter expression template you provide
+- Builds filter expressions based on a dynamic filter expression template you provide
-- Automatically deletes filters based on a dynamic matching expression you provide
+- Deletes filters based on a dynamic matching expression you provide (optional)
+- Publishes events to [Amazon EventBridge](https://aws.amazon.com/eventbridge/) when filters are created or deleted (optional)

 ## <a name='Whyisthisimportant'></a>Why is this important?